The Cruel Sea (band): Later years

-Individual members concentrated on side or solo projects.
-In early 2005, Perkins returned to Tex Don and Charlie and released All is Forgiven in March.
+Individual members then concentrated on side or solo projects.
+In early 2005, Perkins returned to Tex, Don and Charlie and released All is Forgiven in March.
 Guitarist and main composer, Rumour began touring and recording with his own roots-style instrumental band, the Dan Rumour Band, and Elliot joined on drums by mid-2006.
 In August, Perkins declared on ABC2's Dig radio program that The Cruel Sea were no more.
-Dan Rumour Band appeared on the Australian surf music project Delightful Rain released October, and a documentary film of the same name on Australian television in December.
-Rumour's first solo album was released in October 2007 as by Dan Rumour and The Drift.
+The Dan Rumour Band appeared on the Australian surf music project Delightful Rain, released that October, as well as in a documentary film of the same name on Australian television in December.
+Rumour's first solo album was released in October 2007, as Dan Rumour and The Drift.

-In spite of his earlier statement, The Cruel Sea with Perkins toured Melbourne and Sydney in 2008 before their Blues & Roots Festival performances.
+In spite of his earlier statement, The Cruel Sea toured Melbourne and Sydney in 2008 before their Blues & Roots Festival performances.
 They also toured Australia in 2010.
 The full band joined Bernard Fanning as support for his Day On The Green tour of Australia in October to November 2013.

 Guitarist and keyboardist James Cruickshank died on 8 October 2015 after a long battle with bowel cancer.

-In 2023, the band reconvened to celebrate the 30th anniversary of the classic 1993 release, The Honeymoon Is Over, with the addition of longtime collaborator, guitarist Matt Walker.
-This led to recording sessions for a new album, Straight into the Sun.
+In 2023, the band reconvened to celebrate the 30th anniversary of The Honeymoon Is Over, with the addition of longtime collaborator Matt Walker on guitar to play Cruickshank's parts.
+This ultimately led to recording sessions for a new album, Straight Into the Sun, which came out in 2025.

+In 2026 the band joined Paul Kelly, Missy Higgins, The Cat Empire, Kasey Chambers and Jess Hitchcock on the Red Hot Summer Tour which toured primarily regional centres in Australia.